s-jegorow/Molecore/Readme.md

 - A few security fixes (XSS protection..)
 - probably a new main navigation similar to the mobile version
 - better handling of deleted files
-- minor fixes (auth-header for icon upload needs to be fixed and session expiration needs to be checked)
+- minor fixes (auth-header for icon upload needs to be fixed)
+- MacOS App with offline feature (probably via sync down and sync up button to avoid sync problems)

 ## License